katkarvismaya19-web/findoc-assistant/README.md

 Retrieval works without an API key.
 Add a free Groq key (console.groq.com) to `.env` when you want written answers rather than just ranked passages.

-### About the demo corpus
+### About the corpus

-The bundled documents are synthetic.
-They imitate the structure of Indian banking circulars — numbered clauses, defined terms, circular references, stated time periods — so the retrieval problem is realistic, but no clause is real regulation.
+The corpus is mixed.
+Nine are real RBI KYC master directions, pulled with `scripts/fetch_corpus.py`.
+The other ten are synthetic — they imitate the structure of Indian banking circulars, with numbered clauses, defined terms, circular references and stated time periods, so the retrieval problem is realistic, but no clause in them is real regulation.
+The labelled question set targets the synthetic ten; the real documents sit in the index as distractors, which is the harder and more honest test.

 Before deploying publicly, swap in real documents: